OntimizeWeb/docs/_docs/15c-permissions-example.md

 ## Route permissions

-If we want to manage the routes permissions we need to define on the routing module the `canActivateChild` parameter and assing to it the Ontimize Web guard `PermissionsGuardService`.
+If we want to manage the routes permissions we need to define on the routing module the `canActivateChild` parameter and assign to it the Ontimize Web guard `PermissionsGuardService`.

 `main-routing.module.ts`:
 ```javascript